motor-js/motor-ui/README.md

 ![Motor Logo](./static/motor.png)

+# Note we are no longer enhancing this package, please use @motor-js.engine.

 # The React Framework for Qlik Sense Mashups

 Motor JS consists of charts, components and utilities for the